RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 stake a block without losing any research credit earned.

-## Is it true that someone would not lose reward if blocks are created on a fork?
+## What happens if I stake on a fork?

-If you stake on a fork, the stake you see is not actually legitimate.
-When your wallet figures out that it is on a fork, you will see these rewards disappear since they shouldn't have shown up in the first place.
+When you stake on a fork, the stake you see is not actually legitimate.
+When your wallet figures out that it is on a fork, you will see these rewards disappear as the wallet corrects itself.
 This process happens automatically.
 While frustrating, once off of the fork, you are still able to stake again.

 ## What should I put in my config-file for Gridcoin-Research?